linux4sam/egt/docs/src/colors.md

 @section colors_themes Theme

-The theme contains the default palette and font and also can be used as a place to override egt::v1::Widget::draw() methods.
+The theme contains the default palette and font, and also can be used as a place to override egt::v1::Widget::draw() methods.

 By default, themes are inherited in the widget hierarchy.
 If the top level